In Worcester, you’ll enjoy the excitement and opportunity of a major city that’s a true college town.

 The Second Largest City in New England

-Number of college students in Worcester
+Number of university students in Worcester

 5 times – Worcester Recognized as an All-American City by the National Civic League